photonnn/odin-recipes/README.md

 # odin-recipes

-This is a basic recipe webpage.
+This is a basic recipe website.
 There are 3 available recipes.

-Purpose of the project was to familiarise myself more with html. #OdinProject
+Purpose of the project was to familiarise myself more with html and css. #OdinProject

 Original recipes can be found here: https://www.allrecipes.com/recipe/7402/carrot-cake-iii/